ArinZBryan/A-Level-Notes/Maths/Statistics/Collecting Data/Populations and Samples.md

 Often sampling units of a population are individually named or numbered to **form a list** called the **sampling frame**.
 It can be said that a sampling frame is a *sub-population* of the overall population that we are interested in.
+>An example:
+>Suppose we want to survey all the people in London (this is the population).
+A *sampling frame* could be the phone book / directory (the [yellow pages](https://en.wikipedia.org/wiki/Yellow_pages)).
+The *sample* taken would be the list of people that pick up the phone.
+Each person that picks up the phone is a *sampling unit*.

 We can collect data either from a sample, or from the entire population.
 Data collected from the entire population is known as a **census**

 |        | Advantages                                                             | Disadvantages                                                                                                                                      |
 | ------ | ---------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |